Feeling better about your time in hospital

 Top tip: ask a friend to draw you a funny picture or cartoon.
 Put it by your bed and have a chuckle when you look at it!

 Being in hospital doesn’t have to be boring.
-There’s plenty to do at Evelina London – read the entertainment section for information about our cinema, radio station and WiFi.
+There’s plenty to do at Evelina London – read the entertainment section for information about our radio station and WiFi.

 Bring along your favourite books and games from home to play with visitors or new friends on your ward.
 You could also catch up on school work, or visit the hospital school.